chenzixin/chenzixin.github.com/pages/about.md

 <p class='justify'>My name is Chen Zixin, I am a Chinese software engineer currently living in Dongcheng District of Beijing with my wife and a cat.</p>

 <p class='justify'>When I was young, I wanted to be a lawyer.
 That was before I got a job as a game editor in PConline since early 2004.
 From then on, I got a lot of chances to take part in web application design, and interact with programers.
 As time goes on, I knew I would be a developer.
-I never stopped writing code since 2007.</p>
+I never stopped writing code since May 25, 2007.
+Many thanks to Alan, Neil and Guitang Yang.</p>

 <p class='justify'>I still enjoy Chinese Ancient Culture and Hard Pen Calligraphic.
 It’s probably because I used to be a liberal art student in Hust.
 You can contact me via email: </p>